A common question we’ve been getting on the blog lately is this: “How do I tell if I have sleep apnea if I live alone?”

-You do not need a spouse to know that you are overweight.
+However, being overweight DOES increase the risk of sleep apnea.
 Obesity is a common occurrence among individuals who have sleep apnea.
-A thick neck with excess fat can obstruct the airway and cause snoring.
-Nonetheless, not everyone who has sleep apnea is automatically obese.
+This is due to a thick neck with excess fat that can obstruct the airway and cause snoring.

 6. Monitoring Your Sleep

 You can also monitor your sleep with a video or audio recorder, and then review it when you wake up.
 You can also use an app to record all your activities in the night while you sleep.

 A good example of an app that can help in diagnosing snoring is the Snorelab app which is accessible to both Android and iPhone users.

 Diagnosing Sleep Apnea With The Help Of Your Partner

 Bed partners are important informants in diagnosing sleep apnea.
 With time, untreated sleep apnea can evolve and worsen over the course of several years, until it presents a real menace to your life.

 Your spouse or bed partner can be your best friend when it comes to diagnosing sleep apnea.

 A detailed history from bed partners is very essential in many cases of undiagnosed or suspected sleep apnea.